Zhongping-Zhang/MGT_Localization/README.md

 </div>

-Our code, checkpoints, and data will be publicly released upon acceptance.
+Our data and code will be publicly released upon acceptance.